Here's How Your Trade Clover Health Investments Corp. (CLOV) Aggressively Right Now

 CLOV’s Market Performance

-CLOV stocks went down by -8.86% for the week, with a monthly drop of -28.71% and a quarterly performance of -43.08%, while its annual performance rate touched -80.80%.
-The volatility ratio for the week stands at 7.56% while the volatility levels for the past 30 days are set at 8.36% for Clover Health Investments Corp.
-The simple moving average for the period of the last 20 days is -6.09% for CLOV stocks with a simple moving average of -40.70% for the last 200 days.
+CLOV stocks went up by 9.72% for the week, with a monthly drop of -7.06% and a quarterly performance of -49.03%, while its annual performance rate touched -78.93%.
+The volatility ratio for the week stands at 7.15% while the volatility levels for the past 30 days are set at 8.22% for Clover Health Investments Corp.
+The simple moving average for the period of the last 20 days is -0.22% for CLOV stocks with a simple moving average of -38.78% for the last 200 days.

 Analysts’ Opinion of CLOV